Technology with Security

 [+] 10.10.88.122 - exploit/windows/local/ppr_flatten_rec: The target appears to be vulnerable.

-can be used to bypass the Windows UAC to escalate the privileges.
+From the results, the exploit/windows/local/bypassuac_eventvwr can be used to bypass the Windows UAC to escalate the privileges.

-Background the current session (ctrl+z) and take a note of the current session number using sessions
+Background the current session (ctrl+z) and take a note of the current session number using sessions command from meterpreter.

 Load the exploit and set the LHOST and SESSION number to the one that was noted above.